 Related recipes: Buttermilk Biscuits, Cinnamon Swirl Bread, Brioche French Toast, Turkey Reuben, Homemade Mashed Potatoes, Crispy Shredded Sweet Potatoes, Potato Pancakes, Crockpot Loaded Baked Potato Soup

 Sweet Irish soda bread with raisins instructions

 Preheat oven to 375 degrees.

-In a standing mixer bowl with paddle attachment, combine flour, sugar, baking soda, & salt.
-Add diced cold butter and mix on low speed until butter is just incorporated.
+In a standing mixer bowl with the paddle attachment, combine flour, sugar, baking soda, & salt.
+Add diced cold butter to the flour mixture and mix on low speed until the butter is just incorporated.